Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ## Update
 - Canvas including all propositions
 - Canvas for each proposition with their childs
-- Ontology with Breadcrumbs plugin !
+- Ontology with Breadcrumbs plugin, which allows relations such as : parent, child, etc.
+- tags are now hidden, you can access them through the right column or in edit mode
+- Internal links are also hidden, as it is redundant with Breadcrumbs

 This project was made possible thanks to the tractatus logico-markdownicus (I laughed at the title when I discovered it, it also inspired my own title !)
 I used the Markdownicus and adapted it for Obsidian.md, therefore, here is the Obsidianicus !